jebreimo/cppembed/README.md

   -h, --help            show this help message and exit --stdin               Read input from stdin instead of [FILE].
   -w COLS, --width COLS
                         Set the line width.
-Defaults to 78.
+Default is 78.
   -i PATH, --include PATH
                         Add PATH to the list of paths where the program will look for the embedded files.
+  -o PATH, --output PATH
+                        Set the name of the output file.
+Default is stdout.
 ```